rstoyanchev/spring-sockjs-protocol-webapp/README.md

 WebsocketHixie76/WebsocketHybi10/RawWebsocket: Java Servlet containers do not support older versions of the WebSocket protocol.
 See [issue 72](https://github.com/sockjs/sockjs-protocol/issues/72).

 HandlingClose: Servlet containers do not detect a client disconnect soon enough.
 The the next message (or heartbeat) after the disconnect will fail and at that point the session will be closed.
+See [SERVLET_SPEC-44](https://java.net/jira/browse/SERVLET_SPEC-44)

 JSONEncoding: this test requires a recent version of Jackson (see [JACKSON-884](http://jira.codehaus.org/browse/JACKSON-884))